Noxwizard/dnscrypt-winclient/README.md

 Required DNSCrypt Proxy files
 -----------------------------
-The contents of the /bin directory
+DNSCrypt 1.4.0: The contents of the /bin directory DNSCrypt 1.6.0+: There is no longer a folder separation, just place everything in one directory

 Features
 ========